jentery/mdia360v1/index.md

 ## M 13 January: Sandboxes and Casual Games

-We'll study sandbox and casual games.
+We'll study sandboxes and casual games.
 Would you call them toys?
 In what ways do they appeal to play?

 We'll draw material from: